Thursday, December 30, 2021

 Photos were few.
 My grandmother raised my mother and an older brother alone.
 They lived in a house with no electricity or running water.
 They caught or grew what they ate, including squirrel and such.
 My mother was very different and she was treated like a little adult because she was so smart.
 And people took advantage of her and she was mistreated at times.
 She survived.

-Started calling herself Jean.
+Started going by Jean.
 Married a third time and had three more children.
 Eight kids ranging in age from 18 to newborn, and a few step-children to boot.
-I don't think it ever occurred to her that life could or should be different, and she doesn't spend a lot of time bemoaning those choices.
+I don't think it ever occurred to her that life was supposed to be different.
 She divorced the 3rd husband.
 Decided to learn this new thing - ultrasound - and continued to work.
 She taught herself to crochet, sew, embroider, make quilts, work a garden, raise chickens, take care of children and a home by herself.
 She read voraciously.
 She lost one child, become estranged from four children.
 At age 60 she went to Saudi Arabia to work, and met the love of her life while on vacation in India.
 She married one last time, at age 60, this time for real love.
 Spent 10 years traveling the globe with him, enjoying their life even as they experienced various misadventures.
-She saw what life could have, or should have, been and she's been a little less heartsick over losing him each year that passes, but I believe that pain is always with her.
+She saw what life could have been and she's been a little less heartsick over losing him each year that passes, but I believe that pain is always with her.

 Some things we get to choose, others we do not.
 Everyone carries a burden - a cross to bear, physically, mentally, whatever.
 And we can't yet know why God gives us the life we have.
 Some of life's choices are up to us - but we don't have the benefit of hindsight right away - sometimes not until much, much later.
 Giving someone the grace of forgiveness and acceptance eases the burden on both of you.